Mali Travel Information

 Electrical current is 220 volts, 50Hz.
 Plugs are most commonly of the round, two-pin variety.

 French is the official language in Mali, but Bambara is spoken by 80 percent of the population.
 Numerous other African languages are also spoken.
 Outside the bigger towns few people speak French, and hardly anyone speaks English.

 All visitors to Mali are required to have a vaccination certificate for yellow fever.
 It is also recommended that precautions against meningitis (particularly if travelling between February and April), malaria, and cholera be taken.
 Bottled water is available and recommended, if not available, be sure that water is boiled and avoid ice in drinks.
 Food should be thoroughly cooked.
 Medical facilities are limited, especially outside of Bamako, and basic medicines might not be available.
 Travellers are advised to bring a personal supply of medicines with them.
 Comprehensive medical insurance is essential; serious medical problems will require air evacuation outside of the country.

 Tipping is not required in Mali, but is an expression of respect as well as for rewarding good service.

 Mali is a Muslim country and visitors should respect the local culture by dressing modestly (especially women) and asking people before taking their photographs.
 Religious customs should be respected, particularly during the month of Ramadan when eating, drinking, and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
 Homosexuality is frowned upon.
-Generally diret eye contact is considered rude.
+Generally direct eye contact is considered rude.
 Aim for indirect eye contact.

 French is the principal language of business in Mali.
 Business is conducted somewhat formally, but due to the heat, lightweight suits are worn for important meetings and more casual attire for regular meetings.
 One should use the French titles of Monsieur and Madame when meeting and greeting.
 Women, in particular should dress conservatively.
 Business hours are usually from 7.30am to 4pm Monday to Thursday; 7.30am to 12.30pm and 2.30pm to 5.30pm on Fridays to allow for mosque.